Maria Mercedes (Philippine TV series)

 Maria Mercedes is a Philippine television drama romance series broadcast by ABS-CBN.
 The series is based on the 1992 Mexican drama series of the same title.
-Directed by Chito S. Roño, Rechie A. del Carmen, Ricky S. Rivero and Nuel C. Naval, it stars Jessy Mendiola, Jake Cuenca and Jason Abalos.
+Directed by Chito S. Roño, Rechie A. del Carmen, Ricky S. Rivero and Nuel C. Naval, it stars Jessy Mendiola as the titular role, Jake Cuenca and Jason Abalos.
 It aired on the network's Primetime Bida line up and worldwide on TFC from October 7, 2013 to January 24, 2014, replacing Muling Buksan ang Puso and was replaced by The Legal Wife.